Dorothea Dix Hospital: Hospital grounds

 The hospital grounds at one time included 2354 acre, which were used for the hospital's farms, orchards, livestock, maintenance buildings, employee housing, and park grounds.

 In 1984, the Hunt administration transferred 385 acres to North Carolina State University's "Centennial Campus", and in 1985, the Martin administration transferred an additional 450 acres.
 Other pieces of the property now include the State Farmer's Market.

 The Dorothea Dix campus photographed in c.
 1954 from the air, with the Kirby-Bilyeu neighborhood near top of frame, now part of Dix Park.
 The hospital is just to the right of this photograph.

 On May 5, 2015, the Council of State members voted unanimously to approve selling the 308 acres to the city.
 Proceeds of the sale were to go to "fund facilities and services for the mentally ill."
 Located on the property is Spring Hill, listed on the National Register of Historic Places in 1983.
 The property is now operated as a city park and is open to the public.

 North Carolina Department of Health and Human Services maintained offices for department staff on the grounds from the 1990s to 2025.

 Cemetery

 A deceased patient was buried on the hospital grounds in 1859, and a cemetery for patients whose bodies remained unclaimed was soon placed at the rear of the hospital property.
 During the Depression, approximately 50 burials took place each year.
 Starting in 1943, a law allowed postmortems and autopsies to be conducted on these unclaimed bodies before burial.
 The last of approximately 900 burials in the Dorothea Dix Hospital Cemetery took place in 1970.
 An extensive restoration of the cemetery took place between 1988 and 1997, and volunteers continue to care for the 275 remaining gravesites.

 Published accounts

+In 1935, physician Victor R. Small published an autobiography, I Knew 3000 Lunatics.
+While the book only identifies the state psychiatric hospital where he worked as being located in the South, huge, modern, and set on beautiful grounds, Small had worked for six years at the hospital that came to be known as Dorothea Dix.
+With Hardie Albright, Small also adapted the book into All the Living, A Play in Three Acts.
+Julian Ashby, then hospital superintendent, saw the play performed in New York in 1938 and recognized some of the patients portrayed.

 A thorough history of the hospital was published in 2010 by the Office of Archives and History of the North Carolina Department of Cultural Resources.

-The hospital is the setting for "Dix Hill", David Sedaris' reminiscence of working there as a volunteer in his youth, published in his collection Naked.
+The hospital is the setting for "Dix Hill", David Sedaris' reminiscence of working there as a volunteer in his youth, published in his essay collection Naked.
+The events described in the essay have been called into question.